When to start sleep training baby in crib

 • White Noise.
 The sounds of the rainforest, crash of waves, or patter of rain can all serve to mask sounds outside baby’s room that might wake them up.
 Luckily, you don’t need to live in the rainforest, on the beach, or in Seattle to lull your baby to sleep with these sounds: they can all be transmitted out of a light and sound machine.
 If you don’t have a sound machine, the consistent whir of a fan can also drown out sleep-disrupting noises.

 • Safe Crib.
-A safe and uncluttered sleep space will minimize the factors that could distract baby from falling asleep, or prematurely waking up.
-So, ensure baby is sleeping in a new crib that does not have drop-sides and is on a firm mattress that snugly fits in the crib, and is covered in a fitted sheet.
+A firm, uncluttered sleep space will minimize the factors that could lead to conditions like Sudden Infant Death Syndrome (SIDS).
+So, ensure your baby is sleeping in a new crib that does not have drop-sides and is on a firm mattress that snugly fits in the crib, and is covered in a fitted sheet.
 Position the crib away from windows and cords and do not place bumpers, blankets, pillows, or large stuffed animals in it.

-Not only will these ingredients help baby go to sleep but will also offer cues that it’s still time for sleep if they wake up in the middle of the night.
+Not only will these ingredients help your baby go to sleep, but will also offer cues that it’s still time for sleep if they wake up in the middle of the night.

 The Struggle Is Normal

 Have you had nights where it’s tricky to fall asleep?
 I’m guessing yes.
 Babies are no different and will likely have times when they struggle with going to bed.
-By remembering that this occasional struggle is normal, and offering baby opportunities to figure out ways to soothe themselves back to sleep (by not immediately intervening when they stir), you’re setting them up for long term sleep success.
+By remembering that this occasional struggle is normal and offering your baby opportunities to figure out ways to soothe themselves back to sleep (by not immediately intervening when they stir), you’re setting them up for long-term sleep success.

 Nanit is dedicated to delivering high-quality, reliable content for our readers.
 Our Parent Confidently articles are crafted by experienced parenting contributors and are firmly rooted in data and research.
 To ensure the accuracy and relevance of the content, all articles undergo a rigorous review process by our team of parenting experts.
 Additionally, our wellness-related content receives further scrutiny from Nanit Lab, our think tank of scientists, engineers, physicians, academic experts, and thought leaders.